pumasight/walleth/README.md

 are all fine intermediary establishments to park your coins until your Trezor updated to the latest firmware, configured and ready to receive the transfers back onto it.

 - I'd recommend sending VERY SMALL amounts of coin at first as a few test cases.
 Watch for the [node validations](https://etherscan.io/) to fully verify the transaction, and move forward from there.
 Even if all the software you're running is perfectly tuned, after all's said and done the Internets can corrupt or drop data transfers sometimes.
+- Make sure you're conducting your transactions on the mainnet.
+The Ropsten/Morden/Rinkeby networks aren't going to do you any good, and _you could potentially lose your money if you send to a testnet address from the mainnet_.
+Just select mainnet from the left-nav menu.
 - **BE SURE to uninstall version 37** or whatever other ancient alpha build you're working with once you've recovered your gear.
-It's strongly urged to keep up with the [latest version](https://play.google.com/store/apps/details?id=org.walleth) for compatibility and security purposes.
+It's strongly urged to keep up with the latest version from [F-Droid](https://f-droid.org/en/packages/org.walleth/) or [Play](https://play.google.com/store/apps/details?id=org.walleth) for compatibility and security purposes.

 Too long; didn't read